dbader/schedule/docs/installation.rst

 Option 2: Linux package manager
 *******************************
-Some people have submitted this project to linux package managers.
+Schedule is available through some linux package managers.
-Although not supported by the maintainers of this project.
+These packages are not maintained by the maintainers of this project.
-We cannot guarantee that these packages are up-to-date (and will stay up-to-date) with the latest released version.
+It cannot be guarantee that these packages are up-to-date (and will stay up-to-date) with the latest released version.
-But it is something you can use.
+If you don't mind having an old version, you can use it.

 Ubuntu
 -------

+**OUTDATED!**

+At the time of writing, the packages for 20.04LTS and below use version 0.3.2 (2015).

 .. code-block:: bash

     $ apt-get install python3-schedule